lambduli/lambda-pie/README.md

 # lambda-pie

-Implementation of the simply typed lambda calculus λ-> and dependently typed λ-calculus λΠ.
+Implementation of the simply typed lambda calculus λ->, System F λ2, and dependently typed λ-calculus λΠ.

 ### How to Use